woocommerce/google-listings-and-ads/js/src/components/app-icon-button/README.md

 # AppIconButton

 Make an Icon Button with icon on top and text at the bottom.
+This is essentially a wrapper around the `@wordpress/components` [Button](https://github.com/WordPress/gutenberg/tree/master/packages/components/src/button) component.

 ## Usage